gabkhanfig/CubicScript/c_impl/docs/struct.md

 }
 ```

-The following builtins are available
+The following builtins are available:

 - @destructor
 - @clone
 - @eql

+While using Rust style traits for these behaviours would be great, this is a necessary compromise because of the fact that scripts aren't in an isolated environment.
+They are "owned" by a process, in another language such as C, C++, Zig, or Rust.
+These processes, will have their own defined behaviour.

 ### Extern

-Sometimes, certain "base" behaviour needs to be overridden.
-For example, custom behaviour on a destructor, or cloning, etc. In Rust for example, this is achieved through simple builtin traits such as [std::ops::Drop](https://doc.rust-lang.org/std/ops/trait.Drop.html).
-In C++ the compiler can recognize certain function definitions on a given type including operators.

-Any struct defined within a script is able to implement these builtins for custom behaviour.

-The language that the scripts are embedded in can implement some of that behaviour itself, such as a custom C++ destructor for a struct.
-As such, any struct defined in a script that implements custom behaviour for these builtins may not be used for extern calls, and will emit a compiler error.
+Extern structs are not allowed to implement any builtins, as they have that behaviour defined by the host-language at script compile time.